Phil Parkes (footballer, born 1950): Football career

 Although Parkes collected just one major trophy during his long playing career, his time at Upton Park saw him come close to picking up honours more than once later on in the 1980s.
 He was on the losing side in the 1981 Football League Cup Final against Liverpool, the same year that he collected a Second Division title medal as the Hammers returned to the First Division after three years away.
-In 1983–84, the Hammers were in the title race mid season but fell away to finish ninth.
-They re-emerged as title challengers in 1985–86 and were in the hunt for the title right up to the end of April, finally finishing third.
+In 1983–84, the Hammers were in the title race for the first half of the season but fell away to finish ninth - not even enough for a UEFA Cup place.
+They re-emerged as title challengers in 1985–86 and were in the hunt for the title right up to the penultimate game of the season, finally finishing third.
 He also helped them reach the League Cup semi-finals in 1988–89, but it was a disappointing season for the Hammers who were then relegated to the Second Division.
 Parkes had sat out much of the season, despite new signing Allen McKnight making many mistakes, before Parkes was finally reinstated as first choice.
 Parkes finished his West Ham career having played exactly the same number of league games for them as he had for QPR – 344.

-Parkes is the only footballer ever to have played in excess of 300 matches for two different English league clubs.
+Parkes is the only footballer ever to have played in excess of 400 matches for two different English league clubs.

-In 1990, he left the Hammers on a free transfer after 11 years and linked up with John Lyall, who had returned to management at Ipswich Town.
-He played three league games in 1990–91 and moved into coaching.
+In 1990, just before his 40th birthday, he left the Hammers on a free transfer after 11 years and was signed by John Lyall, who had just returned to management at Ipswich Town, to complete his playing career in Suffolk.
+He played three league games in 1990–91 before finally retiring as a player and moved into coaching.

 In 2003, an official West Ham United members poll for the greatest West Ham XI named him as the team's goalkeeper, beating Ludek Miklosko to that position.
 He is considered by QPR supporters to be one of the three best goalkeepers in the club's history, the others being Reg Allen and David Seaman.